FlyJingFish/AndroidAOP/docs/getting_started.md

     3. If `LEAF_EXTENDS` is not set for `@AndroidAopMatchClassMethod` and `@AndroidAopCollectMethod`, setting `verifyLeafExtends` to false can also speed up

 !!! warning
-    ⚠️⚠️⚠️After setting include and exclude, all aspects are only valid within the rules you set.
+    :warning::warning::warning:After setting include and exclude, all aspects are only valid within the rules you set.
 Please remember your settings!
 In addition, since Android Studio may have cache after setting here, it is recommended to clean before continuing development

 ### 5. The code weaving method can be set during development (this step is an optional configuration item)